neve-linux/neveports/Usage.md

 * `git`
 * `bwrap` (from `bubblewrap`)

-If running a Chimera system, these tools can all be installed with the `base-cbuild-host` metapackage.
+If running a Neve system, these tools can all be installed with the `base-nbuild-host` metapackage.

-**You need a recent Git snapshot of `apk-tools` at this point.** It is your responsibility to ensure that your `apk` is new enough (`cbuild` does some rudimentary testing that it's 3.x) and compatible with `cbuild`.
+**You need a recent Git snapshot of `apk-tools` at this point.** It is your responsibility to ensure that your `apk` is new enough (`nbuild` does some rudimentary testing that it's 3.x) and compatible with `nbuild`.
 Your best bet is to use the same version as is packaged.

 You also need Linux kernel 3.8 or newer, with namespaces and cgroups enabled.